JoomiK/JoomiK.github.io/_posts/2017-1-3-geneExp.md

 This document goes through the workflow for differential expression of RNA-Seq (gene expression) data, starting with raw counts of sequencing reads.

-### The Pasilla dataset:
+The Pasilla dataset:
-It contains RNA-Seq count data for RNAi treated and untreated *Drosophila melanogaster* cells.
+Contains RNA-Seq count data for RNAi treated and untreated *Drosophila melanogaster* cells.

 Install `gplots`, `RColorBrewer` and Bioconductor packages `DESeq` and `pasilla` if needed.